SebastianPhq/QUBO_Benchmark/README.md

 - **uqo_u3_c10.zpl**: The QUBO model file that also includes `parameter_u3_c10.zpl` and defines the objective and constraints for the QUBO optimization, including penalty terms for constraint violations.

 ## Running the Program
-To run the complete workflow, simply execute:
+To run the complete workflow, first execute:
 ```bash
 chmod +x main.sh
 ```
+then
 ```bash
 ./main.sh
 ```